Mbed-TLS/mbedtls/docs/architecture/psa-keystore-design.md

 * `PSA_SLOT_FULL`: a slot containing a key.
 * `PSA_SLOT_PENDING_DELETION`: a slot whose key is being destroy or purged.

+These states are mostly useful for concurrency.
+See [Concurrency](#concurrency) below and [key slot states in the PSA thread safety specification](psa-thread-safety/psa-thread-safety.md#key-slot-states).

 #### Concurrency

 In a multithreaded environment, since Mbed TLS 3.6.0, each key slot is protected by a reader-writer lock.
 (In earlier versions, the key store was not thread-safe.)
 The lock is controlled by a single global mutex `mbedtls_threading_psa_globaldata_mutex`.
 The concurrency state of the slot is indicated by the state and the `registered_readers` field: